benurquhart/ivm/README.md

 IVM (Inline Virtual Machine)
 ====

-The *inline virtual machine* (IVM) allows you to write virtual instructions as structured, human-readable bytecode directly in C++ code.
+The *inline virtual machine* (IVM) allows you to write virtual instructions as structured, human-readable bytecode directly in C++ code, which is assembled at compile time.
+This eliminates the need for an external assembler.
 The VM processes the instructions sequentially or based on control flow (e.g., jumps).
 Each instruction corresponds to a custom operation, such as arithmetic, comparison, or branching.
 Designed with a small form factor, the IVM is lightweight and easily embeddable, making it ideal for streamlined and efficient integration into C++ applications.

 Language Overview